-The Chinese invented paper, printing – block and moveable type, porcelain ceramics, lacquer, silk cloth, seed drills, iron ploughs, rice terraces, land cultivation, agriculture, fireworks, gunpowder, canons, rockets, and military precision, the list is almost endless, but they needed Matt Damon to help them defeat thousands of murderous mythological beasts.
+The Chinese invented paper, printing – block and moveable type, porcelain ceramics, lacquer, silk cloth, seed drills, iron ploughs, rice terraces, land cultivation, agriculture, fireworks, gunpowder, cannon, rockets, and military precision, the list is almost endless, but they needed Matt Damon to help them defeat thousands of murderous mythological beasts.
 No one else had the wit to figure out a plan, not even Confucius, though I’m sure he foresaw the coming of a pale rider.

 The Great Wall is The Man Who Would Be King produced by Hollywood for the Chinese market.
-With a tonnage of talent aboard all we get is a video game with a million monsters and some real actors.
+With a tonnage of talent aboard we get is a video game with a million monsters and some real actors.
 The by-line should be, (cue deep, gravelly voice-over) “How many beasts can a man kill with only one quiver of arrows, one sword, and a pony tail?”

 I can imagine the boardroom scene.

 STUDIO BOSS: We’ve been bought out by China’s top theatre group.
 Now what?
 STUDIO EXEC: Yeah, and first picture they want, gotta be set in China.
 STUDIO BOSS: Tall order.
 We’ve got diddly-squat scripts set in China.
 STUDIO EXEC: How about a couple of mercenaries fighting wolf packs?
 STUDIO BOSS: So?
 What’s that got to do with commies?

 (Junior executives shuffle their files, avoid eye contact, lost for ideas.)